MicrosoftDocs/learn/learn-pr/azure/intro-to-arc-enabled-kubernetes/includes/2-kubernetes-arc-overview.md

 ### What types of resources work with Azure Arc?

-Azure Arc supports Azure integration for different types of resources residing outside of Azure:
+Azure Arc supports Azure integration for different types of resources residing outside of Azure, including:

 - Azure Arc-enabled servers - physical and virtual machines (VMs) running Windows or Linux operating system.
 - SQL Server on Azure Arc-enabled servers - SQL Server instances running on Azure Arc-enabled servers.
 - Azure Arc-enabled Kubernetes - a wide range of Kubernetes distributions.
 - Azure Stack HCI - physical clusters with virtualized workloads and containerized workloads.
 - Azure Kubernetes Service on Azure Stack HCI - Azure Kubernetes Service (AKS) running on Azure Stack HCI clusters.
-- Azure Arc enabled data services - Azure SQL Managed Instance running on Azure Arc enabled Kubernetes or Azure Kubernetes Service on Azure Stack HCI
+- Azure Arc-enabled data services - Azure SQL Managed Instance running on Azure Arc-enabled Kubernetes or AKS on Azure Stack HCI

 > [!NOTE]
 > For production environments, verify that the Azure Arc features you intend to use are generally available.